ambv/circuitpython/ports/raspberrypi/boards/denkioto_rin_rp2040/README.md

 # Denkioto Rin RP2040 Board - Multicore Support

-This board configuration extends the standard CircuitPython RP2040 implementation with dual-core functionality, allowing you to utilize both cores of the RP2040 microcontroller with IRQ-based double-buffered DMA for high-performance touch ring data acquisition.
+This port handles the Denkioto Rin MIDI controller hardware.

 ## Overview

-The RP2040 microcontroller has two ARM Cortex-M0+ cores, but standard CircuitPython only uses one core (core0) for the main interpreter.
-This board implementation adds support for running background tasks on the second core (core1) with microsecond-precise DMA-based data collection.
+The RP2040 microcontroller has two ARM Cortex-M0+ cores, but standard CircuitPython only uses one core (Core0) for the main interpreter.
+This board implementation adds support for running background tasks on the second core (Core1) with microsecond-precise DMA-based and IRQ-based data collection.

-## Features

-- exposing realtime touch ring data to Python code
-    - data acquisition via DMA_IRQ_1 interrupts on core1 with double-buffering for consistent reads on core0 with CircuitPython
-    - frame synchronization
-    - thread safety through a three-state atomic system -
-- debug counters and stats printing for core1 activity visibility from Python
+This board configuration extends the standard CircuitPython RP2040 implementation with dual-core functionality, allowing you to utilize both cores of the RP2040 microcontroller with IRQ-based double-buffered DMA for high-performance touch ring data acquisition, unified MIDI IN clock handling, and an efficient state-based MIDI IN implementation for both UART MIDI and USB MIDI.
+A custom MIDI OUT API is also available.

 ## Hardware